Aviad94/Pomodoro-iOS13/README.md

 ---

-## Feature

-- PomodoroApp can help you get things done by the ToDo List table which comes with the app.
-- PomodoroApp will let you to choose the time for each set of work.
-- PomodoroApp will make you more productive and let you follow how much tasks you've done each day!
-- PomodoroApp lets you to set up templates and save you time!

----

 ## Overview

 `Pomodoro-iOS` is an app which's based on the known technique which is the "Pomodoro Technique".
 The Pomodoro Technique is a time management method developed by Francesco Cirillo in the late 1980s.
 The technique uses a timer to break down work into intervals, traditionally 25 minutes in length, separated by short breaks.
 Each interval is known as a pomodoro, from the Italian word for 'tomato', after the tomato-shaped kitchen timer that Cirillo used as a university student.

+---
+## Features

+- PomodoroApp can help you get things done by the ToDo List table which comes with the app.
+- PomodoroApp will let you to choose the time for each set of work.
+- PomodoroApp will make you more productive and let you follow how much tasks you've done each day!
+- PomodoroApp lets you to set up templates and save you time!

 ### Keyword